Noora-Hussain/Garbage-detection/README.md

 Privacy: street images may capture people or license plates, with no anonymization applied.

-Fairness: report priority is based only on object count per photo, not broader equity factors — could bias which areas get faster attention.
+Fairness: report priority is based only on object count per photo, not broader equity factors , could bias which areas get faster attention.

+# Future Work

+Deploy the model on real collection trucks / edge devices, insha'allah.
+Improve inference speed for real-time video processing.
+Integrate live GPS-based route optimization for collection trucks.
+Collect more targeted data for underrepresented classes like Metals and Plastics.
+Fine-tune the model for small and overlapping objects.
+Expand the waste taxonomy beyond the current 5 categories.
+Add Arabic language support and further polish the dashboard UX.